ostinelli/cowbell/README.md

 ```erlang
 cowbell:connect_nodes().
 ```

-The recommended place to do so is in the `start/2` function in your main application module, something along the lines of:
+A possible place to do so is in the `start/2` function in your main application module, something along the lines of:

 ```erlang
 -module(myapp_app).